Japanese anchovy

-The Japanese anchovy (Engraulis japonicus) is a schooling fish of the family Engraulidae.
-It is common in the Pacific Ocean south from the Sea of Okhotsk, widespread in the Sea of Japan, Yellow Sea, and East China Sea, and near the coasts of Japan.
-They live up to 2–3 years, similar to European anchovy.
-They spawn from Taiwan to southern Sakhalin.
+The Japanese anchovy (Engraulis japonicus) is a schooling fish in the family Engraulidae.
+It is common in the northwest Pacific Ocean, occurring in the Sea of Okhotsk, the Sea of Japan, the east coast of Japan, the Yellow Sea, and East China Sea.
+This species lives for 2–3 years, similar to the European anchovy.

+At maturity the Japanese anchovy has a length of 10 to 18 cm with a common length of 14 cm.
+They can reach a maximum weight of 45 g.

-In South Jeolla Province, Korea, anchovy is fished using a traditional fixed shore net fishing method called nangjangmang (long bag set net) fishing.
+In South Jeolla Province, South Korea, this species is fished using a traditional fixed shore net fishing method called nangjangmang (long bag set net).
+It is fished elsewhere in South Korea too, as well as in China and Japan.